sebastianruder/NLP-progress/english/question_answering.md

 | Classifier (Chen et al., 2016) | 67.9 | 68.3 | [A Thorough Examination of the CNN/Daily Mail Reading Comprehension Task](https://www.aclweb.org/anthology/P16-1223) |
 | Impatient Reader (Hermann et al., 2015) | 63.8 | 68.0 | [Teaching Machines to Read and Comprehend](https://arxiv.org/abs/1506.03340) |

+### CoQA

+[CoQA](https://arxiv.org/abs/1808.07042) is a large-scale dataset for building Conversational Question Answering systems.
+CoQA contains 127,000+ questions with answers collected from 8000+ conversations.
+Each conversation is collected by pairing two crowdworkers to chat about a passage in the form of questions and answers.

+The data and public leaderboard are available [here](https://stanfordnlp.github.io/coqa/).

+### HotpotQA

+HotpotQA is a dataset with 113k Wikipedia-based question-answer pairs.
+Questions require finding and reasoning over multiple supporting documents and are not constrained to any pre-existing knowledge bases.
+Sentence-level supporting facts are available.

+The data and public leaderboard are available from the [HotpotQA website](https://hotpotqa.github.io/).

 ### MS MARCO
 [MS MARCO](http://www.msmarco.org/dataset.aspx) aka Human Generated MAchine